ITR Filing Deadline Missed?

 Repatriation: Banks don’t offer repatriation on principal amount, but interest earned from the NRO FDs can be transferable to foreign accounts.

-How to open the FD with banks?
+How to Open the FD with Banks?

 Indian banks offer many Fixed deposit options to the customers with high interest rates, flexible tenure ranges and different ranges of interest payment options.
 Many banks offer regular FDs and Tax saver FDs with high interest rates and extra benefits for the senior citizens.